threeal/pipx-install-action/lib/pipx-install-action/README.md

 - Installs Python packages using pipx.
 - Caches Python package installations to be used in subsequent workflow runs.

-## Examples
+## Example Usages

-This example demonstrates how to use the `pipxInstallAction` function to install the [Ruff](https://pypi.org/project/ruff/) package in a JavaScript action.
+This example demonstrates how to use the `pipxInstallAction` function to install [Ruff](https://pypi.org/project/ruff/) in a JavaScript action:

 ```js
 import { pipxInstallAction } from "pipx-install-action";